vburlay/Severstal/README.md

 ## Room for Improvement

-* By using cross-validation, an increase in the accuracy of the prediction could be achieved.
-In addition, the amount  of data was not satisfactory for the polynomial and the model was highly prone to overfitting.
+* By using ResNet101 model, an increase in the accuracy of the prediction could be achieved.
-* The clustering procedure did not help the linear regression to demonstrate a good result.
-It is necessary to analyze the other procedures such as Bayes statistics approach
-* The selected feature combinations were not suitable for modeling compared to single values.

 ## Contact